 - I originally had dresses I purchased “off the rack” before I even rented my first skirt out – not for a dress rental business, but for my elopement photography business.
 I was “up” on current trends in the wedding industry and knew what I wanted to photograph myself.
 But I was also always digging deep, looking for dresses that NO ONE ELSE had to could easily get their hands on.

 - Honestly, having a handful of dresses let me understand what types of dresses were in need.
 So I think it’s okay to buy a few dresses “off the rack” at the beginning.
 Just don’t buy what everyone else is renting.
 Make it unique.
 If you can’t find it, that’s when you’ll get good at building relationships with seamstresses and dressmakers and have a totally unique closet to rent out.

-- As with a photography business, remember: inspiration is one thing, but copying is another, and won’t get you any points (or business) for originality.
+- As with a photography business, remember: inspiration is one thing, but copying is another and won’t get you any points (or business) for originality.
 Not being original will instead water your efforts down and leave you frustrated.
-Check out a book that was recommended to me before I started my business: Badass Your Brand by Pia Silva
+Check out a book recommended to me before I started my business: Badass Your Brand by Pia Silva.

 ABOUT THE WILD LOVE COLLECTIVE

 The Wild Love Collective is a dress rental company based in Boston, MA.
-Sherry is an international flight attendant who takes her dresses to photograph in her travels, and rents for photoshoots ONLY.
-Her rental clientele is comprised mostly of photographers, event planners, venues, models, influencers, and other wedding industry creatives like florists, wedding venues, and jewelry designers.
+Sherry is an international flight attendant who takes her dresses to photograph in her travels and rents for photoshoots ONLY.
+Her rental clientele comprises mostly photographers, event planners, venues, models, influencers, and other wedding industry creatives like florists, wedding venues, and jewelry designers.

 Thank you for understanding!
 For more information, please read the Terms & Conditions listed on the website before you rent!

-If you have any questions while browsing my dress rental website, please reach out and ask!
-I am very accessible by email (firstname.lastname@example.org) or IG messaging.
+If you have any questions while browsing my dress rental website, please ask!
+I am very accessible by email (email@example.com) or IG messaging.
 Sherry